 Sign Up Dinners – 7:00PM (Various Locations)

 You will be able to sign up at the Summit or you can contact us and let us know which dinner you would like to attend.
 Space is limited for each.
 Please also contact us if you are interested in hosting your own dinner!

-Women and the Ocean (Location TBD)
+Women and the Ocean (The Front Page)

 Organizer: The Women’s Aquatic Network

 Description: Come join fellow marine conservationists for an evening of discussions about our marine environment, gender equality, and network with your fellow women (and men) working in the ocean field.

 Address: 1333 New Hampshire Avenue, Washington, D.C.
 20036

 Plastics (Free) Dinner (One Washington Circle Hotel)

 Organizer: 5 Gyres

 Description: Post youth mixer, 5 Gyres will be hosting a plastic free dinner at One Washington Circle Hotel.